Man to appear in court charged with murder of schoolgirl Olivia Pratt-Korbel | ITV News

 He is also charged with the attempted murder of Olivia’s mother, 46-year-old Cheryl Korbel, who was injured during the incident, and Nee.

-Russell, of Snowberry Road, West Derby, faces a single count of assisting an offender.
+The 34-year-old, of Grenadier Drive, in West Derby, is further charged with two counts of possessing a firearm to endanger life.

-Cashman, of Grenadier Drive, also in the West Derby area, is further charged with two counts of possessing a firearm to endanger life.
+Cashman will appear alongside a second defendant, Paul Russell, 40, who is accused of assisting an offender.

 There have been 11 arrests over Olivia’s death so far, with nine men previously detained as part of the wide-scale investigation, all of whom were later bailed.